ome/omero-guide-scripts/docs/extended_description.rst

    "C.jpg","122","","missing"

 by default, the empty cells are skipped during Key-Value pairs creation.
-If you wish to create a key for empty cells, you can uncheck the box "*Exclude empty values*"
+If you wish to create a Key for empty cells, you can uncheck the box "*Exclude empty values*"

 This might be useful if you plan to fill it in manually later on.
-If you used an empty key value pair as a title \
+If you used an empty Key-Value pair as a title \
-of a "key-value pair section", consider instead to assign a namesapce to your key-value pair subsets.
+of a "Key-Value pair section", consider instead to assign a namesapce to your Key-Value pair subsets.

 Multiple Values per Key
 ^^^^^^^^^^^^^^^^^^^^^^^
 If you utilise the Advanced parameter "*Split value on*" you can specify one character \
-for which multiple values get split.
+for which multiple Values get split.
 E.g. setting this to "!" in the following example, \
 it would lead to the creation of two Key-Value pairs ``key_1 : value_1`` and ``key_1 : value_2`` \
 for the Image *A.jpg*.
-Despite looking like a list of multiple values for Image *B.tif* it \
+Despite looking like a list of multiple Values for Image *B.tif* it \
 would generate one Key-Value pair ``key_1 : value_1, value_2`` as the comma is not used \
 in our example as a separator for multiple Key-Value pairs.